viodotcom/s3keyring/README.rst

 Installation
 ------------

-You can install a stable release from Pipy by FindHotel (previously InnovatingTravel)
+You can install the [stable release from Pipy](https://pypi.org/project/s3keyring/) by FindHotel (previously InnovativeTravel)

     pip install s3keyring